 - silicone gel

-The implant is placed under the pectoral chest muscle.
-Implant reconstruction involves less surgery than reconstruction using tissue from another place on your body, so the length of the surgery and your time of recovery are usually shorter.
+The implant is placed under the pectoral chest muscle or on top of the pectoral chest muscle.
+For implant reconstruction, the length of the surgery and your time of recovery are usually shorter than for flap reconstruction.